xlab-uiuc/openctest/core/run-ctest/README.md

 - Maven 3

 ## How To Set Up Target Project
-Check out instructions for specific project in [here](./resources/supported/)
+Check out setup instructions and more general information for specific project in [here](./resources/supported/)

 ## How To Run CTest
 To run the CTest, you need to pass following parameters: